Mothcam/Mothcam/README.md

 **** = When using an OS with a desktop
 ```
 ## OS installation guide
-The Mothcam is programmed to run on Raspberry Pi OS Lite (32/64 bit) Debian Bookworm, which is recommended for optimal performance.
+The Mothcam is programmed to run on Raspberry Pi OS Lite (32/64 bit) Debian Bookworm""""in the "other"menu """", which is recommended for optimal performance.
 This can be downloaded onto a micro-SD card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 Before downloading the OS onto the micro-SD card, ensure that SSH is enabled and configure the Raspberry Pi for internet access by entering the Wi-Fi network name (SSID) and password by editing the "advanced options" in the Raspberry Pi Imager program.
 It is advisable to use a Wi-Fi network that allows you to monitor connected devices, such as a personal hotspot or router, to easily determine the Pi's IP address.
 Additionally, remember to set a hostname and password during the configuration process before installing the OS.
 Once the OS is installed, insert the micro-SD card into the Raspberry Pi and power it up to begin using the Pi.

+stappen toeveogen -> knop "aanpassen"

 ## SSH instructions
 How to use SSH to access a Raspberry Pi differs depending on your operating system, [this tutorial](https://www.onlogic.com/blog/how-to-ssh-into-raspberry-pi/) details the steps for Windows, Mac and Ubuntu.
 All methods require the IP of the Pi, if you are working on a monitor using an HDMI cable the IP can be found using the following command

+Volgende -> aanpassen -> services
 ```
 hostname -I
 ```